NoahGabbard/summer-chores/README.md

 # Summer Chores

-This project demonstrates how to manage asynchronous tasks in JavaScript using both callbacks and promises.
+This project demonstrates how to manage asynchronous tasks in JavaScript using callbacks, promises, and async/await.
 The example simulates a sequence of summer chores, each taking a different amount of time to complete.

 ## Features

 - Simulates a series of summer chores using asynchronous functions.
-- Two implementations: one using callbacks ("callback hell") and one using Promises (with chaining).
+- Three implementations: one using callbacks ("callback hell"), one using Promises (with chaining), and one using Async and Await .
 - Each chore logs progress to the console.
 - Demonstrates how callback nesting can lead to "callback hell" and how Promises can improve code readability.
 - Each chore has a realistic simulated duration using `setTimeout`.